Felipe Meligeni Alves

 Felipe Meligeni Rodrigues Alves (born 19 February 1998) is a Brazilian professional tennis player.

-He has a career high ATP singles ranking of No. 137 achieved on 25 July 2022 and a career high ATP doubles ranking of No. 75 achieved on 20 June 2022.
-He is currently the No. 2 Brazilian tennis player.
+He has a career-high ATP singles ranking of world No. 117 achieved on 21 April 2025 and a doubles ranking of No. 75 achieved on 20 June 2022.
+He is currently the No. 4 Brazilian singles player.

-Junior career
+Career

+2016: Juniors

 Meligeni Alves won the 2016 US Open boys' doubles title, partnering Juan Carlos Aguilar.

-Professional career

-2020: ATP debut and maiden Challenger singles and doubles titles
+2020: ATP debut, Maiden Challenger singles and doubles titles

+In January 2020, he reached the semifinals of the Punta del Este Challenger.

 Meligeni made his debut in an ATP Tour singles main draw as wildcard at the 2020 Rio Open, losing in three sets to world No. 4 Dominic Thiem in the first round.

-Meligeni won his first ATP Challenger doubles title at Guayaquil alongside Venezuelan Luis David Martínez, defeating spaniards Sergio Martos Gornés and Jaume Munar in the final.
+Meligeni won his first ATP Challenger doubles title at Guayaquil alongside Venezuelan Luis David Martínez, defeating Spaniards Sergio Martos Gornés and Jaume Munar in the final.

 Meligeni Alves won his first ATP Challenger singles title at São Paulo, defeating Portuguese Frederico Ferreira Silva, on 29 November 2020.
 He also won his second doubles title alongside Luis David Martínez in the same event.

 2021: First ATP title and top 100 debut in doubles

 In March 2021, Meligeni Alves won his first ATP 250 doubles title alongside Rafael Matos at the 2021 Córdoba Open defeating Romain Arneodo and Benoît Paire.
 He reached the top 100 on 14 June 2021 at world No. 99 in doubles.

+In March, he reached the semifinals of the Santiago Challenger.
+In June he reaches the semi of the Challenger in Biella, and in July, in the Iasi Challenger semi.
+He reached the final of the Santiago Challenger in October, losing in the final to Sebastián Báez.
+He even reached the semi-final of the Challenger in São Paulo.

-2022: Top 150 debut in singles, Second ATP doubles title
+2022: Top 150 in singles, Major debut & Second ATP title & top 75 in doubles

+In doubles, he made his Grand Slam debut partnering Rafael Matos at the 2022 Australian Open.

 In February 2022, Meligeni Alves won his second ATP 250 doubles title at the 2022 Chile Open alongside Matos.

-He reached the top 150 at No. 144 on 18 July 2022 following his second Challenger title at the 2022 Iași Open in Romania and a career-high singles ranking of No. 137 on 25 July 2022.
+In singles, he reached the top 150 at No. 144 on 18 July 2022 following his second Challenger title at the 2022 Iași Open in Romania and a career-high singles ranking of No. 137 on 25 July 2022.

+In April 2022, he reached the semifinals at Challenger in Mexico.
+In June, went to the Buenos Aires Challenger semi.
+He was champion of the Challenger in Iasi, Romania, in July.
+He also reached the semifinals of the São Leopoldo Challenger in November.

-He finished the year ranked at world No. 149 in singles on 21 November 2022.
+He finished the year ranked at No. 149 in singles on 21 November 2022.